 Step 4.
 Replace the drain plug and its gasket once the fluid has drained out.
-Just get it snug, then use a torque wrench to tighten it to 7 foot-pounds.
+Get it snug, then use a torque wrench to tighten it to 7 foot-pounds.

-Step 5.
-Use your hand pump to refill with gear oil.
-Run the tube from your hand pump straight into the fill opening.
-We're using an 80-weight GL4 hypoid oil from Kawasaki.
-It won't hold much, maybe a quarter of a quart, so just keep filling until it starts to run out.
+NOTE: We used 80-weight GL4 hypoid oil from Kawasaki.
+It doesn't hold much, maybe a quarter of a quart, so just keep filling until it starts to run out.

 Step 6.
-Replace the fill bolt once it's full.
-Use your 21mm socket and a torque wrench to tighten it to 17 foot-pounds.
+Replace the fill bolt once it's overflowing.
+Use a 21mm socket and a torque wrench to tighten it to 17 foot-pounds.

 Step 2.
 Look for an opening in the skid plate underneath your Grizzly, which allows you to access the drain bolt.
 The bolt is #25 on our Yamaha Grizzly drive shaft diagram.
 Get a drain pan underneath it and remove it with a 6mm Allen.
 This bolt also has a gasket.
 Once again, the presence of a milky fluid indicates water intrusion.